ember-learn/guides-source/guides/release/models/pushing-records-into-the-store.md

 The `push()` method is also important when working with complex endpoints.
 You may find your application has an endpoint that performs some business logic then creates several records.
-This likely does not map cleanly to Ember Data's existing `save()` API which is structured around persisting a single record.
+This likely does not map cleanly to EmberData's existing `save()` API which is structured around persisting a single record.
 Instead you should make your own custom network request and push the resulting model data into the store so it can be accessed by other parts of your application.